valerie035/data-analytics-winter-2025/module_1/assignment_1.md

   - Evaluate the response: Was the explanation clear?
 Did the steps work?
 Were there any errors or missing steps?
   - Suggest how the explanation could be improved, if necessary.

- For myself it was pretty sright forward, no need to improve as for the response it gave me several different ways to try if needed.
 ---

 ### 3. **Comparison**